Dorset beach hut with no bathroom on sale for £350,000

 According to the property listing by Denisons Estate Agents, the hut comes with solar panels to provide electricity and a water pump for the kitchen sink.

-“Opening onto the beach the south-easterly aspect has far-reaching views to the isle of Wight and Needles,” the listing added.
+“Opening onto the beach the southeasterly aspect has far-reaching views to the Isle of Wight and Needles,” the listing added.

 It is not the first time a Mudeford-based beach hut has gone on the market for a price above £300,000.